-When it comes to interiors, whites and bold colors are often the go to foundation, with materials, furnishings, and textures, layering well off of these foundations.
+When it comes to interiors, whites and bold color palettes are often the go-to foundation.
+With materials, furnishings, and textures, layering well off of these foundations.
 It can be much more of a challenge to style a darker and more moody palette, because of the need for stronger contrasts, to bring forth a similar impact.
-However, the design team at Transition State is known for creating some amazing interiors with a moodier color palette, creating intimate spaces that evoke depth and feeling.
-Designer and partner, Jenna Rochon shared her thoughts with us, when working with a moody color palette and has some amazing tips for bringing alive this darker palette in your home.
+However, the design team at Transition State is known for creating some amazing interiors with a moodier color palette.
+They create intimate spaces that evoke depth and feeling.
+Designer and partner, Jenna Rochon shared her thoughts with us when working with a moody color palettes.
+She has some amazing tips for bringing alive this darker palette in your home.
 Read on to see all of Jenna’s tips!

 A Moody Palette For 2020

 Jenna says, moodier earth tones will be a big trend in 2020.
 People are moving away from the starkness of minimalism and the “over the top-ness” of maximalism and towards a warmer, more livable feeling in their interiors – while still feeling modern and clean.
 It’s a balance between comfort and an elevated sense of style.